Skip to main content

 The lecture is designed to be accessible to everyone without sacrificing scientific accuracy.
 This event is free and open to the public and a question and answer period will follow the presentation.

 Murthy received his doctoral degree from Yale University and his research is in condensed matter theory.
-In recent years, he has been focused on "strongly correlated electron systems," in which the interactions between electrons play a dominant
+In recent years, he has been focused on "strongly correlated electron systems," in which the interactions between

 By Lisa Lockman and Kristie Law